kwynncom/sysadmin-email-alerts-for-aws/README.md

 # sysadmin-email-alerts-for-aws
 Email alerts for disk usage, AWS EC2 CPU balance, and Ubuntu updates

+**************
+2020/08/07 7:27pm EDT / GMT -4

+This has been running on a cron job and emailing for about a week.
+Everything seems to work.

+This also checks for outgoing network traffic.
+The emails were being trigged too often for this.
+I am getting usage over 30 minutes that equated to 40 GB / month.
+I just set the trigger limit to 50.
+That would be $4.50 if it continued all month.
+See "Data Transfer" charges: https://aws.amazon.com/ec2/pricing/on-demand/

+**********
 I am just starting, but the very basics work.
 I'm not emailing yet, but I'm gathering the data.

 This uses / will use 3 previous projects / files: